 Urban Ministry (English or Spanish)

 Yes.
 Your educational experience is largely an outcome of relational learning dynamics with your cohort and group.
 For that reason you are required to go through the entire program with your cohort.
-Although you must attend the intensives, you will not be registered and charged again for applicable modules you completed at an earlier date (within university timr limits) if you received a grade of B or better.
+Although you must attend the intensives, you will not be registered and charged again for applicable modules you completed at an earlier date (within university time limits) if you received a grade of B or better.
 However, you must attend all intensives and do any reading assignments not included in the earlier module, and resubmit your project chapter as required during that module.
-All assignments for GSEM790 DMin Project Seminar will be required to be submitted.
+All assignments for GSEM790 DMin Professional Dissertation Seminar will be required to be submitted.
 If you have taken a module at an earlier date, but did not receive a B or better, you must be registered and pay current tuition rates.
 A module may be repeated only once in this manner.

 You do not have to pay twice for the same module, assuming a grade of B or better was earned (as described above).

 Intensives are required and the dates are announced long before you enroll for the program.
 You are required to attend each intensive, and no excused absences are granted.
 If you should become seriously ill or a member of your immediate household is hospitalized requiring your attention, you may speak to your lead faculty and request approval to do further study to make up for limited contact time lost in the intensive.
 You will be required to fulfill the usual assignments for that module in your cohort, as arranged.
 Your lead faculty may suggest an independent study registration if several days of an intensive are missed.
 Independent study credits are limited in the program.
+All exceptional situations will require consultation with and approval of the program director.